brunodles/GradleHelpers/README.md

 The idea is simple, provide a way to reuse those tasks without messing up my `build.gradle` file with these custom tasks.

+This could also be used as a helper to show how to use some of gradle capabilities.

+# How to

+## Custom Execute (cexec)

+This is a simple executor, sometimes the default `exec` task does not work as expected.

+I wrote this simple task just to trigger some terminal commands from a gradle task.
+It may looks strange if you only know the basic gradle commands.

+Try to imagine the following situations:
+  * Run something before install the app on android.
+Like the `development backEnd App`, `mocked Api` or anything like thad.
+  * Grab information from the PC to use on the app.
+When I'm working with both backEnd and Android App, I want to use *my pc IP address* as `API_URL` but I don't want to keep looking on my IP address manually.
+  So we can use a task to do that for us.

+I use the `cexec` task to do those tasks.
+Keep reading, the `IP Grabber` will have it's own task.

 # Contributing

 You can contribute but showing your custom tasks, or submitting a new task.